csullivannet/buffer/README.md

 - `--get`: Returns raw response from the endpoint.
 Overrides `--check`.
 - `--check`: Checks for status of pods with the prefix provided as argument.
              Returns status of those pods with an explanation of that status.

+## TODO

+Due to time limitations, these items have not been resolved:

+- Fix `test.yaml` workflow (GHA is not running it for some reason)
+- Add unittest workflow to README
+- Add more unit tests (arg parser, HTTP error codes)
+- Archive package to GH for import by other projects